Hazards Around Your Home

 Batteries

-There are standard rules and recycling programs for rechargeable and lead-based (automotive) batteries and retailers that sell certain those types of batteries are generally required to accept them from the public for recycling regardless of where the batteries were purchased.
-So, most every large retailer (Walmart, Target, Home Depot, Lowes, Kmart, Sears and others) will accept the type or types of batteries they sell (rechargeable, lead-based or both).
-It’s always a good idea to verify a store’s participation and details of that store’s program prior to arriving with batteries to recycle, so call the store directly ahead of time.
+There are standard rules and recycling programs for rechargeable and lead-based (automotive) batteries, and retailers that sell these types of batteries are generally required to accept them from the public for recycling, regardless of where the batteries were purchased.
+Most large retailers, including Walmart, Target, Home Depot, Lowe’s, Kmart, Sears, and others, will accept the types of batteries they sell (rechargeable, lead-based, or both).
+It’s always a good idea to verify a store’s participation and program details prior to bringing batteries for recycling, so call the store directly ahead of time.

-Additionally, you can always contact your local solid waste management district for more information on programs in your community.
+Additionally, you can always contact the solid waste management district in your area for more information on programs in your community.

 It accumulates in cabinets, garages, sheds and under sinks.
 We end up buying too much of it so we hold onto it “just in case.”
 It’s paint.
-Various colors, sizes, sheens, finishes and hues and it all just sits there until we decide it’s time to get rid of it…but now what do we do with it?
+Various colors, sizes, sheens, finishes, and hues all just sit there until we decide it’s time to get rid of it…but now what do we do with it?
 Well, that depends…

-Oil-based paints, varnishes, stains, epoxies, spray paints, etc. do need to be disposed of via a household hazardous waste program.
-These types of products, like many other materials considered household hazardous waste will have words like: caution, warning, danger, flammable, corrosive, toxic or poison on their labels.
-These items are prohibited from being disposed of in our municipal solid waste landfills and incinerators and should never be burned, poured down drains or concealed in the household trash for disposal.
+Oil-based paints, varnishes, stains, epoxies, spray paints, etc. must be disposed of via a household hazardous waste program.
+These types of products, like many other materials considered household hazardous waste, will have words like caution, warning, danger, flammable, corrosive, toxic or poison on their labels.
+These items are prohibited from disposal in municipal solid waste landfills and incinerators and should never be burned, poured down drains, or concealed in household trash for disposal.
 Contact your local solid waste management district to learn more about household hazardous waste disposal options in your community.

 Household Medical Wastes